Glentrool

 Loch Neldricken image

-The image below is of the House o Hill hotel situated about one mile south of Glentrool village.
+The image below is of the House o Hill hotel one mile south of Glentrool village.
 Glentrool village is only about 50 houses with no shops.
 The hotel here is the only place for a drink and meal in the area.
-The town of Newton Stewart is situated about 9 miles south.
+The town of Newton Stewart is 9 miles south.

 House o Hill Glentrool image